-You’ve taken the plunge and decided to either take your spouse's last name or create your own last name with your partner after the wedding.
-So, er, how do you change your name after marriage, exactly?
-And how do you make sure you've covered all the name-change-after-marriage bases?
-Don't sweat it, we've got you covered.
+You’ve taken the plunge and perhaps decided to either take your spouse's last name or create your own last name with your partner after the wedding.
+So you're probably considering how to change your name after marriage.
+Since your name does not change automatically when you get married, you have to make sure you follow all the necessary legal steps to changing your name after the wedding.

 Next up: the DMV.
 Driver’s license name-change requirements vary from state to state, so Google “changing my name on my [state name] driver’s license” and you should find everything you need to know.
 Be sure to visit your state’s official DMV website (it will have a .gov address).
 You’ll need your marriage certificate and photo ID, along with an official form and possibly your Social Security card.

-The requirements for changing your name on your passport vary according to when your passport was issued, so check here to see which category you fall into.
-Be ready to show proof of citizenship, your marriage certificate, a color passport photo and possibly your photo ID.
+The requirements for changing your name after marriage on your passport vary according to when your passport was issued, so check here to see which category you fall into.
+Be ready to show proof of citizenship, your marriage certificate (See?
+We told you they'd come in handy), a color passport photo and possibly your photo ID.

 If you have a green card, visa or other immigration document that lists your pre-marriage name, you’ll need to change it before you can travel again after your honeymoon (always book your honeymoon using the name on your passport and immigration documents.
 You won’t officially be Mrs. or Mr. New Name until you’ve visited Social Security, the DMV and other offices on this list!)
 Google “changing my last name on [name of immigration document]” to find out the steps you need to take to update your documents.
 If you have an immigration lawyer, they can help you with this.